 Here is a quite simple sound design example.
 First I record the ringing of a glass .
 Then I extract timbre of the sound and I shape it with a soft envelope.
 By removing the impact, the sound seems more abstract and lighter.
 I then tune the sound effect in a brighter tone.

-When I worked on the video game Ghost of a Tale , I created a sound effect for the presence and disappearance of a spectrum.
+When I designed the sound of the video game Ghost of a Tale , I created a sound effect for the presence and disappearance of a spectrum.
 This sound is composite.
 It is made of many elements like whispered voices that give life to the ghost, and sounds of light, mainly created with glass and metal.

 Here is an example of “light sound” that I find particularly well made.
 The game Ori and the Blind Forest (and more recently Ori and the Will of the Wisps ), produced by Microsoft studios, contains a rich and beautifully produced soundtrack by Andrew Lackey and his team of sound designers.
 In the trailer, we see a mysterious phenomenon, both bright and magical.
 Behind the apparent simplicity of this sound hides important work.
 It is a fairly rich sound that is composed of several layers, including metallic tones and glass-based sound effect.
 Listen carefully how sound evolves and how it goes along with movement.